dnarain-astro/docs/astro/python-sdk.md

 ## Overview

 The Python SDK simplifies ETL pipelines for Python engineers working in Airflow by treating SQL tables as Python objects.
-Using decorators, SQL tables can be manipulated, joined, templatized, and turned into dataframes using Python.
+Using decorators, SQL tables can be manipulated, joined, templatized, and turned into DataFrames using Python.

 For each step of your pipeline, the SDK automatically passes database context, dependencies, and formatting so that you can focus on writing Python over database configuration.